sinnwrig/Glslang.NET/README.md

 # Native Details

 To support cross-platform compilation and to simplify the native build process, Glslang.NET uses a [fork of glslang](https://github.com/sinnwrig/glslang-zig) built with zig instead of CMake or GN/Ninja.
 As Zig's compiler supports cross-compilation out of the box, it allows glslang to build on any platform, for any platform.
-With minor tweaking, additional functionality also allows glslang to export the ability to disassemble SPIR-V bytecode into a human-readable format.
+Additional functionality is also included in the repository to allow glslang to export the ability to disassemble SPIR-V bytecode into a human-readable format.

 ## Building Native Libraries

-To build native libraries, run build_libraries.py, specicying your target architecture [x86_64, arm64, all] with -A and your target platform [windows, linux, macos, all] with -P.<br>If the command is being run for the first time, it will pull the DXC source repository and download a release of the Zig compiler.
+To build native libraries, run build_libraries.py, specicying the target architecture with -A [x86_64, arm64, all] and your target platform with -P [windows, linux, macos, all].<br>If the command is being run for the first time, it will pull the glslang-zig source repository.

 Native build requirements:
-- Zig version 0.13.0 or higher (development builds only at the moment)
+- Zig version 0.13.0 or higher.
+- Python 3 (Required for build_libraries.py, upgate_glslang_sources.py, gen_extension_headers.py.
+Future releases will aim to reduce and potentially cut off the dependency on python)

 Pre-built binaries are bundled in the NuGet package for the following operating systems:
 - Windows x64